If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 Benefits:

-- Protects US Assets: NRAT shields property from claims by your home country.
+- Protects US Assets: NRAT shields the property from claims by your home country.

-- Estate Planning: May reduce US estate taxes for non-citizens.
+- Real Estate Planning: May reduce US real estate taxes for non-citizens.

 - Flexible Ownership: Useful for managing high-value or multiple properties.

-Buying property in the US is possible for people of all immigration statuses, but your financing options, documentation requirements, and tax liabilities depend on your specific situation.
+Buying property in the US is possible for people of all immigration statuses.
+HomeAbroad makes your homeownership journey even more seamless by helping you with the right financing options, documentation, and tax liabilities, depending on your unique situation.

-Mortgage Options for Foreign Nationals Buying a House Without a Green Card
+Foreign National Mortgage Programs for Buying a House Without a Green Card

 Let’s discuss these mortgage options, eligibility requirements, and how HomeAbroad simplifies the process for non-resident buyers.